rnml/shell-file-mode/README.md

 ## global keybindings ##

-Keybindings for the followin commands are installed in an arbitrary `KEYMAP` after a given `PREFIX` by calling `(shell-file-define-global-keys KEYMAP PREFIX)`:
+Keybindings for the following commands are installed in an arbitrary `KEYMAP` after a given `PREFIX` by calling `(shell-file-define-global-keys KEYMAP PREFIX)`: